MelindaHasselbring/bamazon/README.md

 *Bamazon project* is an Amazon-like storefront aplication.

+1. Item 1
 When a Node application called `bamazonCustomer.js` is run, it will first display all of the items available for sale.
 The display includes ids, names, and prices of products.

+1. Item 2
 It will then continue to display a question that would ask the user "What is the ID of the product you would like to buy?"
 After the user enters the item_id and clicked 'enter', it will then continue to ask the user "How many units would you like to buy?"
+1. Item 3
-Once the order placed the, the app will check if there is enough inventory to fulfill the request.
+Once the order was placed, the app will check if there is enough inventory to fulfill the request.

+    1. Item 3a
 * If there is enought inventory, the app will display the total cost, and deduct the number of unit/s from inventory to reflect the current inventory on hand.

 ![Order successful](./images/orderSuccess.png)